Konal: Career

 Konal came to prominence through a national musical talent hunt, the 2009 Channel i Shera Kontho.
 Award-winning lyricist Kabir Bakul and folk singer Nadira Begum judged her audition.
 The competition started in May, and she was crowned champion in December, from a field of 92,000 contestants.

 Over the next several years she was a playback singer for more than a dozen films, and hosted television shows for Channel i, including the 2012 edition of Shera Kontho.
 She also had a cameo role as a radio jockey in the 2012 film Lal Tip, and modeled in several television commercials for Airtel in September 2011.
 Also in 2011, she enrolled at University of Liberal Arts Bangladesh in the Media Studies and Journalism Department.

 Her first solo album, Konal's Jaadu, was released in May 2012.
 It contains seven original Bengali-language tracks by noted composers and a cover of the song "Bangla Desh" in tribute to George Harrison.
-Her playback work in late 2015 and early 2016 included singing with Kanak Champa in the film Apon Manush, the song "Tomar Adhare, Tomar Anginate" with Andrew Kishore in film Bhalobasapur, and songs in films Rajneeti, Meghkanya, Premer Ki Sadh Ache Bol, and Moner Raja.
+Her playback work in late 2015 and early 2016 included singing with Kanak Champa in the film Apon Manush, the song "Tomar Adhare, Tomar Anginate" with Andrew Kishore in film Bhalobasapur, and songs in films Rajneeti, Meghkanya, Premer Ki Sadh Ache Bol and Moner Raja.
 In May 2016, she and Belal Khan shared the Symphony-Channel i Music Award in the category best playback singer for their duet "Jotodin Dhore Bachi" in the 2015 film Ochena Hridoy.

 In October 2017, she recorded the song "Ma Tomar Anchol Kothay" with Tanvir Tareq for the 2019 film Maya: The Lost Mother.
 She and Bappa Mazumder recorded the title song for the film Jannat in February 2018.
 She also voiced the title song of the 2019 film Jodi Ekdin with Tahsan Khan.

 Konal and Imran Mahmudul, who was first runner up on the 2008 edition of Channel i Shera Kontho, judged the 40-episode 2019 edition of children's musical reality show Ganer Raja.
-Later that year she recorded a duet with Lincon in the party song "Agun Lagailo" for the film Password.
+Later that year she recorded a duet with Lincon in the party song "Agun Lagailo" for the film Password, starring Shakib Khan and Shobnom Bubly, which earned her widespread recognition and she received massive response from audience.
 She voiced another party song, "Sunny Sunny" for the film Bikkhov.

-'"Tumi Aamar Jibon"', sung by Konal and Imran, was released in February 2020 in advance of its use in the film Bir.
+In 2020, she sang "Tumi Amar Jibon" with Imran Mahmudul for Kazi Hayat's 50th directorial venture Bir, starring Shakib Khan and Shobnom Bubly, for which she won her first National Film Award for Best Playback Singer.
+In 2023, she sang "O Priyotoma" for the highest grossing Bangladeshi film of all time Priyotoma, with a Akassh composition, starring Shakib Khan and Idhika Paul.
+It received massive response from audience and crossed over 100 million views on YouTube in just three months.
+For which she won Bachsas Award for Best Female Playback Singer.

 Personal life

-Konal married Monzur Kader Ziya, a journalist for Prothom Alo who she had known for three years, on 21 September 2016.
+Konal married Monzur Kader Zia, a journalist for Prothom Alo who she had known for three years, on 21 September 2016.